amolsr/web-scrapping/README.md

 Hacktoberfest is a month long virtual festival event to celebrate open source contributions presented by Digital Ocean and DEV.
 It is the easiest way to get into open source!

-During the entire month of October 2021, all you have to do is contribute to any open source projects and open at least 4 pull requests.
+During the entire month of October, all you have to do is contribute to any open source projects and open at least 4 pull requests.
 Yes, any project and any kind of contributions.

 ## Why Should I Contribute?